Loss of Consortium Claims in NC Explained

 Loss of Consortium in Wrongful Death Cases

 When a car accident results in death rather than injury, the surviving spouse's claim shifts from loss of consortium to a wrongful death claim.
-NC wrongful death claims include compensation for loss of the deceased's companionship, comfort, guidance, and society -- similar categories to loss of consortium but within the wrongful death framework.
-The statute of limitations for wrongful death is 2 years, not 3.
+NC wrongful death claims include compensation for loss of the deceased's companionship, comfort, guidance, and society -- similar categories to loss of consortium but within a separate statutory framework.

 Frequently Asked Questions